xyyx2021/Seattle-Airbnb-Analysis/README.md

 - The listing prices reaches their peak from June to August and are lowest from January to March.
 The highest listing price is in July, around 152 dollars.
 The lowest listing price is in January, around 122 dollars.

-- The top two neighbourhood with highest price are the Southeast Magnolia neighborhood, averaging at 232 dollars and Portage Bay at 228 dollars.
-The top two neighbourhood with lowest price areRainier Beach, averaging at $68 dollars and Olympic Hills averaging at 72 dollars.
+- The top two neighborhood with highest price are the Southeast Magnolia neighborhood, averaging at 232 dollars and Portage Bay at 228 dollars.
+The top two neighborhood with lowest price areRainier Beach, averaging at $68 dollars and Olympic Hills averaging at 72 dollars.

 - By illustrating the correlation of all numerical columns in the listing spreadsheet with price column, it is shown the numerical features of bathrooms, beds and bedrooms have strong correlation with the price.
 Therefore, for the modeling and price prediction, those column will be used.

 - Both linear regression and Randomforest regressor were applied to use the numerical features including bathrooms, bedrooms and beds, as input to predict price.
-The r2 scores on the test data are all below 0.5, indicating that those features alone are not enough to predict price, other information may be needed to improve the predictability, i.e. neighbourhood, reviews, etc.
+The r2 scores on the test data are all below 0.5, indicating that those features alone are not enough to predict price, other information may be needed to improve the predictability, i.e. neighborhood, reviews, etc.

 ### Blog